medlivi1/pandas_challenge/Observable Trends.md

      * Develop new segmentation within markets with high potential to increase profitability *Women market

-       *Correlation between 35 and 39 age group with age group < 10: Parents and children

-       *Families, multi target concept.
+       *Correlation between 35 and 39 age group with age group < 10: Parents and children *Families, multi target concept.
 Everybody in the house play, "family packages"

-      * Genrate an aspirational brand image with existing profitable items and continue developing new items that maintain the brand vibrant.
+     * Create an aspirational brand image with existing profitable items and continue developing new items that generate vibrant and positive emotions.